The Motor System of the Brain

 Structure of the pyramidal tract

-The pyramidal tract can be further subdivided into three sections: the corticospinal fibers, the bulbar corticonuclear fibers and structure of the Extrapyramidal Motor Systeme corticoreticular fibers.
+The pyramidal tract can be further subdivided into 3 sections: the corticospinal fibers, the bulbar corticonuclear fibers, and the corticoreticular fibers.
 It controls motor functions of the body.
 The joint origin of these fiber tracts is located in the primary motor cortex of the telencephalon.

 Both fiber systems end in the area of the spinal cord at the interneurons, which are connected to the motor neurons of the spinal cord.
-This tract is responsible for the transmission of impulses to cranial nerves that control muscles of face and neck.
+This tract is responsible for the transmission of impulses to the cranial nerves that control the muscles of the face and the neck.

 However, there is – in addition to the contralateral – also an ipsilateral feed to some of the nuclei, resulting in a bilateral innervation.
-This bilateral innervation is observable in a central facial palsy, for example.
+This bilateral innervation is observable for instance, in a central facial palsy.
 In contrast to the peripheral facial nerve paralysis, in central facial palsy, the ability of eyelid closure and the ability to raise the eyebrows are preserved because the responsible nuclei are also supplied via the contralateral side.

 Structure of the extrapyramidal motor system

-The extrapyramidal system consists of several tracts which have their origin in medulla and pons extending to the target neurons in the spinal cord.
+The extrapyramidal system consists of several tracts that have their origin in medulla and pons extending to the target neurons in the spinal cord.
 It is responsible for movement, walking, and reflexes.

 Part of the tracts, which are assigned to the extrapyramidal system, are the rubrospinal tract, the olivospinal tract, the vestibulospinal tract, the reticulospinal tract, and the tectospinal tract.